-Angel is a 6 year old American Bulldog mix who weighs about 60lbs.
+Angel is a 6 year old playful Wiggle-Butt who wants to be your one & only.
+She weighs about 60lbs.
 She's very friendly and enjoys being with her person.
 Angel would do best in a home with no children because they make her uncomfortable.
-We are not sure how she would be with cats.
-Angel is doing well with some of the other dogs in the program, but she would most likely be best as the only pet.

 "Every dog has their sweet spot.
 That area that every time you scratch or rub it they get a little crazy.
 For Angel, it was clear from the start that she loved to have her butt scratched right on top of the base of her tail.
 Her whole body dances with excitement which is always good for a laugh.
 Recently, I discovered a second spot that she loves just as much.
 Every night, Angel will lie between my legs and watch me read.
 I always reach down and scratch her head intermittently.
 The other night without thinking about it, I started to rub the front of her left ear almost where her temple would be.
 As soon as I started, she began to lean her head into the pressure.
 Her eyes rolled back and her lids closed halfway as I continued to rub.
 It must be some sort of pressure point because every time she melts like butter on a hot skillet.
 She will even go to the extent as to nudge my hand away from my book if I stop for too long.
 It's hard to say no to a dog with such a cute face."